openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/04-04-canary-releases/assignment.md

 greeter-v2-deployment-1dc2dd145c-41aab   2/2     Running   0          20s
 ```

-> **Note:** *If we waited too long to execute the preceding command, we might have noticed the services scaling to zero!*
+> **Note:** *If we waited too long to execute the preceding command we might have noticed the services scaling to zero!*
 >
 > **Challenge:** *As a challenge, adjust the traffic distribution percentages and observe the responses by executing the `poll-svc-10.bash` script again.*

 ## Delete the Service

-We will need to clean up the project for our next section by executing the following:
+We will need to cleanup the project for our next section by executing:

 ```
 kn service delete greeter
 ```

 Congrats!
-You are now able to apply a few different deployment patterns using Serverless.
-In the next section, we will see how we dig a little deeper into the scaling components of Serverless.
+You now are able to apply a few different deployment patterns using Serverless.
+In the next section we will see how we dig a little deeper into the scaling components of Serverless.